 - C-402/07 & C-432/07 Sturgeon & Others -v- Condor Flugdienst Gmbh and Bock and Lepuschitz V Societe Air France Sa (ECJ – acting for the UK Government in references to the ECJ on air passenger compensation)

-- T-144/02 Eagle -v- European Commission (Court of First Instance – successful damages claim against the EC for unlawful discrimination)
+- T-144/02 Eagle -v- European Commission (GC – successful damages claim against the EC for unlawful discrimination)

 - C-431/04 Massachusetts Institute of Technology (ECJ – pharmaceuticals intellectual property licensing)

-- T-116/01 P & O European Ferries (Vizcaya) SA -v- European Commission (Court of First Instance – State Aid, actions for annulment, purchase of services by state at market price)
+- T-116/01 P & O European Ferries (Vizcaya) SA -v- European Commission (GC – State Aid, actions for annulment, purchase of services by state at market price)

 He has also been involved in a large number of EU cases concerning sanctions imposed against terrorists or those suspected of involvement with oppressive regimes or nuclear proliferation.
 Cases include: